Investing in UK property: important notes for non-resident investors

 This page identifies some key tax and financial issues arising for non-residents contemplating investment in the UK property rental market.

 We have considerable experience advising overseas nationals on the tax and financial aspects of acquiring UK domestic and commercial property whether as an investment or for owner-occupation.
-We are always happy to arrange an initial meeting, without obligation, to explore the various practical ways in which we can assist persons investing in the UK.
+We are always happy to arrange an initial meeting, to explore the various practical ways in which we can assist persons investing in the UK.

 Some of the ways in which we can assist include: